wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - A [SPARE - CaliberZL Consistent Caliber Naming Patch](https://www.nexusmods.com/newvegas/mods/85632) is available as well.

 [Creatures Aren’t Evil](https://www.nexusmods.com/newvegas/mods/83403) - Prevents karma gain from killing creatures.

+[Crippled Limb Reaction Enforcer](https://www.nexusmods.com/newvegas/mods/73147) - Makes the idle animations for crippled limbs come through in situations where the game cannot pick them correctly like when the damage comes from an explosion.
+Also makes NPCs get some more debuffs from crippling like the player does.

 [Destroyable Bottles](https://www.nexusmods.com/newvegas/mods/85631) - A mod that lets bottles and other glass objects be destroyed when hit with weapons.
 Yields a small performance benefit.